 Antioxidants and have natural antibiotic and immunity-boosting properties.
 While the internet may suggest a long list of essential spices for boosting immunity, a few traditional spices from your Grandma's kitchen can do more good.
 Here is a list of the top 5 spices that should be a part of your daily diet regimen.\

-Turmeric (Haldi) is also known as 'Golden Spice' and a staple to every Indian kitchen – whether in the spice box, or your grandma’s home remedy cupboard.
-Turmeric is a root that is used either fresh or in the dried powdered form for cooking, for protection against infections, or as a cosmetic measure.
+Turmeric (Haldi) is also known as 'Golden Spice' and a staple to every Indian kitchen – whether in the spice box or your Grandma's home remedy cupboard.
+Turmeric is a root used either fresh or in the dried powdered form for cooking, for protection against infections, or as a cosmetic measure.

-Turmeric in its raw form is packed with several health benefits including immunity-boosting benefit.
+Turmeric in its raw form is packed with several health benefits, including an immunity-boosting gift.
 Curcumin is the main bioactive compound found in turmeric reported to have many medicinal benefits.
-It has anti-inflammatory properties along with antiviral, anti-fungal, and anti-bacterial that help to boost immunity.
+It has anti-inflammatory properties along with antiviral, anti-fungal, and antibacterial that help to boost immunity.
 Turmeric also acts as a prebiotic that promotes the growth of healthy bacteria in our gut.

-- Turmeric Detox Water - Warm a glass of water with 1 gm (a pinch) of turmeric along with a piece of ginger, one lemon juice, one pinch black pepper, and 1 tsp honey.
+- Turmeric Detox Water - For turmeric water, heat a glass of water with 1 gm (a pinch) of turmeric along with a piece of ginger, one lemon juice, one pinch of black pepper, and 1 tsp honey.

-- Turmeric Soup -Just add ½ tsp of turmeric spice to any of your favourite clear soup, give it a nice stir and let it boil along with other foods to make a health-giving soup.
+- Turmeric Soup - Add ½ tsp of turmeric spice to any of your favorite clear soup, give it a nice stir and let it boil along with other foods to make a health-giving soup.